-This document provides an overview of the OEM provisioning process, initial configuration, and run time updates for the Apollo4 Family SoC and the details of the tools required for the same.
-References to Apollo4 refers to the Apollo4 Family, unless explicitly stated otherwise.
+This document provides an overview of the OEM provisioning process, initial configuration, and run time updates for the Apollo5 Family SoC and the details of the tools required to accomplish these tasks.
+References to Apollo5 refers all members of the Apollo5 Family, unless explicitly stated otherwise.

-NOTE: Unless specifically noted, all the tools mentioned below are included in the AmbiqSuite SDK release under directory tools/apollo4b_scripts/ for Apollo4 and Apollo4 Plus, or tools/apollo4l_scripts/ for Apollo4 Lite.
+NOTE: Unless specifically noted, all the tools mentioned below are included in the AmbiqSuite SDK release under directory /tools/apollo510_scripts.
+As other Apollo5xx devices are released they will have their own dedicated /tools/apollo5xx_scripts directory.